Laying out your course in Moodle

 A quick navigation bar (top in blue) is provided to help students quickly access various parts of Moodle, such as their enrolled classes, profile and messaging pages, as well as support forums and guides.

-The main body of your course consists of the Title/Introduction section (topic 0) and topics.
+The content area of your course consists of the Title/Introduction section (topic 0) and topics sequentially placed below.
 Within both the Introductory section and each topic section you can add text and pictures in the Summary of the topic.

-Regardless of the view that the student chooses, the Course area is always visible.
+Regardless of the view that the student chooses, the Course area will always be visible.
 For this reason, do not fill it with unnecessary items.
 Limit the use of graphical material here as well, as it forces the user to scroll further down the page to access information.

 Single topic view